Processors

 - Transform events with pipelines for an overview of pipelines and processors.

-- Learn to transform events with pipelines for a tutorial on pipelines.
+- How to transform events with pipelines for a tutorial on pipelines.